 Friction is a very old, but still open field of research, relevant from the physics at nano-scale to earthquakes.
-The friction response of a granular material could be very fluctuating, due to the anomalous stress propagation in the material.
-This systems represent an interesting laboratory, both experimentally and theoretically, for the introduction of new models and concepts.
+The frictional response of a granular material could be very fluctuating, due to the anomalous stress propagation in the material.
+It represents an interesting experimental and theoretical problem, possibly connected to the physics of earthquakes.